bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-10-vortex-+-intro.md

 It was very powerful with Françoise and Dario.

 I was familiar with Dario’s films, I liked his language, his accent, in a film where we struggle to talk.
 And Françoise is an iconic actress.
 In the script I’m closer to Françoise, while my character has had fights with Dario in the past, a father who has had to scour police stations and clinics for his son… I loved improvising, letting go, I’d love to do only that.
-But you need a director who isn’t afraid of heating up the camera.
+But you need a director who isn’t afraid of heating up the camera.<br>
 **Production notes**

-**VORTEX**
+**VORTEX**<br>

-_Directed by:_ Gaspar Noé
+_Directed by:_ Gaspar Noé<br>

-_©:_ Rectangle Productions, Wild Bunch International,

-Les Cinémas de la Zone, KNM, Artemis Productions, Srab Films, Les Films Velvet, Kallouche Cinéma
+_©:_ Rectangle Productions, Wild Bunch International, Les Cinémas de la Zone, KNM, Artemis Productions, Srab Films, Les Films Velvet, Kallouche Cinéma<br>

-_Production Companies/Presented by:_ Rectangle Productions,

-Wild Bunch International
+_Production Companies/Presented by:_ Rectangle Productions, Wild Bunch International

-_In co-production with:_ Les Cinémas de la Zone, KNM,

-Artemis Productions, Srab Films, Les Films Velvet, Kallouche Cinéma

-_With the participation of:_ Canal+, Ciné+
+_In co-production with:_ Les Cinémas de la Zone, KNM, Artemis Productions, Srab Films, Les Films Velvet, Kallouche Cinéma _With the participation of:_ Canal+, Ciné+

-_With the support of:_ Centre National du Cinéma et de l’Image animée

-_In co-production with:_ Shelter Prod
+_With the support of:_ Centre National du Cinéma et de l’Image animée _In co-production with:_ Shelter Prod

-_With the support of:_ Taxshelter.Be & Ing,

-Tax Shelter du Gouvernement Fédéral de Belgique

-_Produced by:_ Edouard Weil, Vincent Maraval,  Brahim Chioua

-_Co-produced by:_ Michel Merkt, Gaspar Noé,  Lucile Hadzihalilovic, Patrick Quinet, Frédéric Jouve,Toufik Ayadi, Christophe Barral, Jean-Rachid,
+_With the support of:_ Taxshelter.Be & Ing, Tax Shelter du Gouvernement Fédéral de Belgique _Produced by:_ Edouard Weil, Vincent Maraval,  Brahim Chioua _Co-produced by:_ Michel Merkt, Gaspar Noé,  Lucile Hadzihalilovic, Patrick Quinet, Frédéric Jouve,Toufik Ayadi, Christophe Barral, Jean-Rachid,

 Arnaud Chautard